-The cover page provides a descriptive report title, and identifies the grantees, authors, contact information, project time period, and funding source.
+The cover page provides a descriptive report title, and identifies the grantee, author(s), contact information, project time period, funding source and date submitted.

 Executive Summary

 The Executive Summary summarizes the key components of the report so that readers have a brief overview of the project's efforts and results.
 It should provide a synopsis of the project explaining: the project purpose; goals and objectives, including the extent to which they were achieved; key findings; project accomplishments; and conclusions.